LegStahl/ControlConstantsCC/README.md

 > [!NOTE]
 > Writing to protected addresses can cause frizzing device.
+>
-> Data that can be in double type of data.
+>  Data can be in double type of data.

 ### How to use:
 To send a request it is necessary to create and fill request_t through special methods __"make_read_request"__ and __"make_write_request"__